wisdom-geek/UrbanCart/README.md

 ## Checkout Page
 Develop a robust checkout page to streamline the purchasing process.
 This page will handle order details, payment processing, and confirmation, ensuring a smooth user experience.

+## API Documentation with Swagger
+Add documentation using Swagger in Django to provide clear and interactive API documentation.

 Stay tuned for updates as we implement these exciting features!😊😊